 News

 August 2024

 Kurri North Switching Station (KNSS) is complete.
-This switching station will be handed over to Ausgrid for their energisation of the facility by the end of August 2024.
+This switching station will be handed over to Ausgrid for their energisation of the facility.
 KNSS connects the two generators at HPP to the broader 132 kV network.
 It is how the power generated from HPP makes its way into the National Electricity Market (NEM).

+News